rooteco/tweetscape-experiments/README.md

 ---
 ```

-Once you've created and populated your new blog post, simply `fly deploy` and it should show up in production as soon as the build pipeline finishes.
+Once you've created and populated your new blog post, simply `fly deploy` to push to production.

 ## What's in the stack